AnietieJohnson/TITANIC-DATASETS-ANALYSIS-USING-DUCKDB-SQL/README.md

 These SQL queries help to systematically analyze the relationship between passenger titles and survival rates, as well as the survival rates based on being a woman or a child.
 The steps involve data extraction, consolidation, and statistical analysis to provide meaningful insights.

 ## Insights and Trends
-- The calculated survival rates reveal variations in the likelihood of survival based on different titles For example, The titles like 'Mrs.' , 'Ms.' and 'Miss.' have a higher survival rates due to potential priority during evacuation.
+- The calculated survival rates reveal variations in the likelihood of survival based on different titles;
+  For example, The titles like 'Mrs.' , 'Ms.' and 'Miss.' have a higher survival rates due to potential priority during evacuation.
 - The category 'Women' and 'Children' includes individuals who may have been prioritized during evacuation based on vulnerability
 - The analysis sheds light on the effectiveness of evacuation protocols during emergencies, especially concerning the prioritization of certain groups for survival.